luanpotter/shattered-wilds/docs/arcane.md

 Some examples per School type of other Augmentations to consider are:

-* Conjuration: the material, complexity and specificity of the matter being created; denser, rarer matter types, mixed with other things, or with specific shapes.
+* **Conjuration**: the material, complexity and specificity of the matter being created; denser, rarer matter types, mixed with other things, or with specific shapes.
-* Evocation: creating more powerful amounts of energy.
+* **Evocation**: creating more powerful amounts of energy.
-* Transmutation: the material, complexity and specificity of the matter being transformed; whether the material being transformed is mixed with others.
+* **Transmutation**: the material, complexity and specificity of the matter being transformed; whether the material being transformed is mixed with others.
-* Transfiguration: the complexity and specificity of the change.
+* **Transfiguration**: the complexity and specificity of the change.
-* Telekinesis: speed, weight, and complexity of the movement pattern.
+* **Telekinesis**: speed, weight, and complexity of the movement pattern.
-* Command: the complexity of the command.
+* **Command**: the complexity of the command.

 While the Player can control the exact effect they aim to achieve, the DM has the final word on the modifiers of any given Spell.

 ## Predefined Spells

-While a Caster can choose any effect within the realms of the Arcane, below is a list of predefined spells with predefined Augmentation Modifiers making it easier for Players and DMs; they can both be used exactly as-is, or used to judge modifiers by comparison.
+While a **Caster** can choose any effect within the realms of the **Arcane**, below is a list of predefined spells with predefined Augmentation Modifiers making it easier for Players and DMs; they can both be used exactly as-is, or used to judge modifiers by comparison.

-Across all Schools, the Basic Arcane Spell takes **2 [[Action_Point | AP]]** and **1 [[Focus_Point | FP]]** to cast, with **Base DC 15** (or contested if higher).
+Across all **Schools**, the **Basic Arcane Spell** takes **2 [[Action_Point | AP]]** and **1 [[Focus_Point | FP]]** to cast, with **Base DC 15** (or contested if higher), and range based on your [[Influence Range]].

 Some typical Augmentations for each are combined to form the **Minimal Augmentation Modifier**; do note that every single spell can be Augmented by **Range**, which is the most common Augmentation; so that will not be included.

 ### Conjuration

-The Conjuration Basic Arcane Spell can be used to create between 1-10L of simple, homogeneous, inorganic matter of a simple material (dirt, gravel, sand, weak rocks), within 1m of the Caster, in a space unoccupied (by solid matter or Beings), arranged in a vaguely, imprecise, contiguous spherical blob (or to fill an existing hole).
+The **Conjuration** Basic Arcane Spell can be used to create between 1-10L of simple, homogeneous, inorganic matter of a simple material (dirt, gravel, sand, weak rocks), within 1m of the Caster, in a space unoccupied (by solid matter or Beings), arranged in a vaguely, imprecise, contiguous, convex spherical blob (or to fill an existing hole).
 Any fluid matter in the location will be displaced (therefore matter cannot be created in hermetically sealed containers).

-The Caster must be familiar with the material being conjured; we can assume all Heroes are familiar with simple materials, water or other common matter.
-However, certain spell below will require the Caster to have been familiar with the specific matter being created.
+The **Caster** must be familiar with the material being conjured; we can assume all **Heroes** are familiar with simple materials, water or other common matter.
+However, certain spells below will require the **Caster** to have been familiar with the specific matter being created.

 #### Conjure Water

 The Caster conjures 1L of pure water in an unoccupied space within 1m of them.

-N.B.: with no other mineral/electrolyte intake, drinking exclusively pure water can start to cause side effects after a few days.
+**N.B.**: with no other mineral/electrolyte intake, drinking exclusively pure water can start to cause side effects after a few days.

 **Minimal Augmentation**: -3 [Material: Water] **Volume Augmentation**:  +2 for each additional 1L of water created, up to 10L.

 #### Rock Smash [Special Attack]

 The Caster conjures a medium-sized (20L) boulder of weak rock above the target, within 1m, which can resist with an Evasiveness Check to avoid being hit by the falling debris, which causes 1[[Vitality_Point | VP]] of damage.

 **Minimal Augmentation**: -3 [Volume: 20L]

 #### Conjure Debris

-The caster creates loose weak rocks, pebbles and/or gravel over 1 Hex, causing it to count as Difficult Terrain.
+The Caster creates loose weak rocks, pebbles and/or gravel over 1 Hex, causing it to count as Difficult Terrain.
 The debris can be cleared gradually with 4 [[Action_Point | AP]] worth of actions.

 **Minimal Augmentation**: -3 [Volume: 20L]

 #### Poison Cloud [Special Attack]

 The Caster conjures a 1m radius cloud of Noxious Gas in a Hex within 1m of them.
 The Hex _can_ be occupied by other creatures or objects, as the gas will be created around them.
 As the gas disperses, it lose its potency after 3 rounds.
 Creating more gas on the same space will just dislodge the excess poison around.

 **Noxious Gas**: A purple-ish toxic gas sometimes found in the Wilds; every creature at the end of turn must make a Resilience Check (DC 15 if passed through; DC 20 if they ended their turn within the cloud) or suffer 1[[Vitality_Point | VP]] of poison damage.
 If an incapacitated creature fails their check, they start to stack a Poisoned (1) Consequence.
 **Requirements**: Caster must be familiar with Noxious Gas, having experienced it first hand at least once or studied it extensively.
 **Minimal Augmentation**: -8 [Material: Noxious Gas]